Jaehan-MSU/cmse202-netflix-popularity-analysis/FinalProjectReport.md

 Our EDA revealed several interesting patterns:

 - IMDb and TMDB scores are strongly correlated (r=0.69), suggesting they capture similar aspects.
-- TV shows tend to have higher average ratings than movies (IMDb: ~6.70 vs ~6.45; TMDB: ~6.96 vs ~6.75).
+- TV shows have higher average ratings than movies (IMDb: ~6.70 vs ~6.45; TMDB: ~6.96 vs ~6.75).
-- Movies receive significantly more IMDb votes on average (~32,000 vs ~11,000).
+- Movies receive more IMDb votes on average (~32,000 vs ~11,000).
-- IMDb votes and TMDB popularity are heavily right-skewed, with a small number of titles driving the mean upward.
+- IMDb votes and TMDB popularity are heavily right-skewed, with a few titles driving the mean upward.
-- Release year/runtime show very weak correlations with all popularity metrics, suggesting they are not strong predictors on their own.
+- Release year and runtime show weak correlations with popularity metrics.

 ### Modeling Results